salesforce-marketingcloud/FuelSDK-Python/README.md

 Create an instance of the object type we want to work with:
 > list = ET_List()

-Associate the ET_Client to the object using the authStub property:
+Associate the ET_Client to the object using the auth_stub property:
-> list.authStub = myClient
+> list.auth_stub = myClient

 Utilize one of the ET_List methods:
 > response = list.get()